AISA has been serving independent schools in Alabama since 1970.

 Treasurer – Rick Johnson

 Please forward any concerns or ideas to one of these individuals.
 Being a member of the Headmasters' Association, qualifies you to have an applicant for the Headmasters' Association Scholarship.

-- The AISA President's Award was established by the AISA for the specific purpose of recognizing member schools that achieve academic excellence during the school year.
-President's Award form and documentation must be in the AISA office by June 1, 2018.
+- AISA President's Award: The President's Award was established by the AISA for the specific purpose of recognizing member schools that achieve academic excellence during the school year.
+President's Award form and documentation must be in the AISA office by June 1, 2019.